Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

     * Identifying incorrect feature descriptors: 80 FC
     * Spotting technical inaccuracies in the documentation: 80 FC
     * Highlighting current governance shortcomings: Determined case by case.
+  * **Document Website Code Issues**
+    * Front-end layout issues: 32 FC.
+    * Suggesting certain components for certain function: 48 FC.
+    * Other issues: case by case.

 ### Pull Requests (16 ~ 640 FC and much more)

+Most of the times, pull requests rewards is determined by the content and complexity.
+Please refer to [rewards evaluation](#rewards-evaluation-and-examples) to see how the value will be determined.

 * It's desirable to always raise an issue prior to creating a pull request.
 If the pull request fully resolves an issue, the reward is at least equivalent to that of the issue, regardless of the effort involved.
 * If the originator of the pull request solves an issue they raised, they receive an extra 25% reward.